rayypan/rayypan/README.md

 ### About

-I'm Sandipan Ray.
-I'm a second-year computer science student who has a strong interest in both artificial intelligence and web development.
-I love learning new things and constantly exploring various subjects, whether it's the latest technology trends or delving into the world of literature.
-Writing allows me to express my ideas and share my experiences with others.
+I'm Sandipan Ray, a 2nd year CS student passionate about AI, WebDev, learning and literature.

-Creating and innovating excite me, especially when it comes to coding.
-I enjoy the challenge of solving problems and I'm always eager to expand my skill set by adding new tools and techniques.
+I love exploring diverse subjects and expressing my ideas through writing.
+Coding challenges and problem-solving fuel my excitement for creating and innovating.

 <!--
 **rayypan/rayypan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.